USA. Oregon Grape (Berberis aquifolium) Root, Cut and Sifted, Wild Harvest

 Its berries are included in traditional Pacific Northwest Native diets.
 The berries have also been used to make a purple dye, and bark from the root and stem to make a yellow dye.
 Natives brewed the roots to treat stomach disorders, coughs, skin and and mouth sores, and as a “blood medicine.”

-Like Goldenseal, California Poppy, and several other herbs, Oregon Grape’s root and bark contain berberine, a stellar antimicrobial alkaloid with proven effectiveness against many infections: bacterial, viral, fungal, and parasitic.
+Like Goldenseal, California Poppy, and several other herbs, Oregon Grape’s root and bark contain berberine, a stellar anti-inflammatory and antimicrobial alkaloid with proven effectiveness against many infections: bacterial, viral, fungal, and parasitic.
 Skin conditions like acne and psoriasis, staph and strep infections, candida, malaria, leishmaniasis, urinary tract infections may all respond to compounds in Oregon Grape.
 A related alkaloid in Oregon Grape, jatrorrhizine, appears to be the strongest anti-fungal fraction.

 Herbalists also regard Oregon Grape as a liver tonic, useful for enhancing nutrient absorption and immune function.
 The beneficial effects on the liver may partly explain its protective effects against natural and chemical toxins, and berberine is also protective for the brain, kidney, heart, and lungs.